NxPKG/khulnasoft-docs/content/support/Third-Party Software/Content Management System (CMS)/Cloudflare and Joomla Recommended First Steps.md

 Why do this?

-If Cloudflare has an IP address with a high threat score going to your site, or if you have [Cloudflare's Web Application Firewall](https://cloudflare.com/waf) turned on, you may get challenged working in your back end and/or services you want to access your site may get challenged.
+If Khulnasoft has an IP address with a high threat score going to your site, or if you have [Khulnasoft's Web Application Firewall](https://Khulnasoft.com/waf) turned on, you may get challenged working in your back end and/or services you want to access your site may get challenged.
 Taking the steps to allow in the beginning will help prevent future surprises on your site.

 {{<Aside type="note">}}
 We allow all known search engine and social media crawlers in our macro